 How online therapy can help

-When working with me, you’ll get a chance to gain a deeper understanding of what your feeling through creative self-expression and the arts.
+When working with me, you’ll get a chance to gain a deeper understanding of what you’re feeling through creative self-expression and the arts.
 Sometimes, the hardest thing about being a cross-culture kid can be finding the right words to describe it.
-Using integrative arts therapy, you can work toward a better understanding not only of your cross-culture backgrounds, but what it means, how it affects you, and how you can embrace it.
+Using the arts in therapy, you can work toward a better understanding not only of your cross-culture backgrounds, but what it means, how it affects you, and how you can embrace it.
 The online format is flexible and designed to accommodate your nomadic lifestyle.

 Enjoy a private setting, accessible anywhere